TUV-SUD-Product-Service-GmbH/QuteStyle/docs/style.md

 To keep the original color, set ```color=None```.

 The store first checks, if a pixmap with this path, size and color has been created before.
-If so, this pixmap is returned, otherwise a new pixmap will be drawn in correct size and color, and finally saved in the dictionary self._pixmaps.
+If so, this pixmap is returned, otherwise a new pixmap will be drawn in correct size and color, and finally saved in the class`s dictionary.

-Attention: The pixmap store does not handle pixelratio or theme related issues.
+Attention: The pixmap store does not handle pixel-ratio or theme related issues.
 Make sure you ask for the correct color (hexcode) and dimensions.

 ### Resources